liuhuoz/spWAVE/README.md

 ## Quick Start

-Starting and constructing a spWAVE object from a Seurat object, you can follow the quick start example:
+For small datasets(cells \< 10000), constructing a spWAVE object from a Seurat and computing the vector field can follow the quick start code:

 ``` r
 library(spWAVE)